 We use every possible shortcut.
 We use the latest medical monitors and the best-researched training methods—and we get results.
 Our methods have been recognized by our medical colleagues, in the media, and in textbooks for physicians and therapists.

 Yes.
 The field is called psychophysiology, meaning the study of mind-body medicine.
 Biofeedback is the clinical application.
 Mindfulness is the fastest-growing mind-body intervention in medical settings, with over $100 million invested yearly by the National Institutes of Health to research and document the effects of mindfulness-based interventions for health.

-Integrative Biofeedback, Meditation, and Contemplative Science Therapy™ was developed to combine all of these proven approaches into one comprehensive program.
+Contemplative Biofeedback™ was developed to combine all of these proven approaches into one comprehensive program.
 This is integrative medicine as it was meant to be practiced, and it is rare to find this combination of competencies in a single program.

 Your best bet for reimbursement is to have a physician’s orders, the biofeedback code CPT 90901, and to be relentless in following up with your insurance provider.